 "Speaking to your financial advisers about what monthly payments toward homeownership you can afford are much more important than finding out how large of a mortgage you can get approved for.
 Figuring out what you should be spending on your home to keep you on track for your other financial and personal goals is the first step." – Andrew Feldman

 4. Set Realistic House Hunting Expectations

 Once you’ve received your mortgage pre-approval it’s time to start looking for your dream house.
 That’s the good news!
 The bad news this is also the time that many buyers begin to wear rose colored glasses and lose sight of why they are buying a house in the first place, says King.
 It’s all about managing your expectations.

 "The easiest way to lose track of your budget and get in over your head is to forget why you’re buying a home.
 Quite often it’s a life event that prompts a home purchase, so take stock.
 Do you need bedrooms for anticipated new family members?
 Do you need a yard for a dog?
 Will relatives be staying with you for long periods of time?
 Create a spreadsheet of what you need and what you want.
 Don’t forget to include budget constraints." – Romana King

-King says too often homebuyers are fazed by a home’s aesthetics, rather that its structural integrity.
+King says too often homebuyers are attracted to a home’s aesthetics, rather that its structural integrity.
 Something like that could lead to a fixer-upper turning into a DIY disaster.